mkt-kuno/TaichiRTM/README.md

  Load the npz file of the results, apply stacking and surface noise removal as necessary, and draw the reflection cross-section.
  imaging.py uses matplotlib and other tools to output images

+# Contributions
+We welcome issues and pull requests at any time.
+Please feel free to contact us with bug reports, feature requests, etc.

+# Future Prospects
+We are working on setting up the system so that it can be run on different file formats, such as sg2 files.